mehuman/hassVPNToggle/README.md

 6. Add the configuration to you Home Assistant.
 It's of the type switch.

 Things to look out for:
 If using docker you will need to generate keys within the container.
-You can access the container with ```docker exec -it CONTAINTER bash```.
+You can access the container with ```docker exec -it CONTAINER bash```.
 You will also need to place the script somewhere the containter can find it.
 I placed mine under the config directory defined in the docker run command.